 Each site runs one booth instance that is responsible for communicating with the other sites.
-If you have a setup with an even number of sites, you need an additional instance to reach consensus about decisions such as failover of resources across sites.
+If you have a setup with an even number of sites, it is useful to have an additional instance to reach consensus about decisions such as failover of resources across sites.
 In this case, add one or more arbitrators running at additional sites.
 Arbitrators are single machines that run a booth instance in a special mode.
 As all booth instances communicate with each other, arbitrators help to make more reliable decisions about granting or revoking tickets.
 Arbitrators cannot hold any tickets.

-An arbitrator is especially important for a two-site scenario: For example, if site \underline{A} can no longer communicate with site B, there are two possible causes for that:
+An arbitrator is especially important for a two-site scenario: For example, if site $\underline{\underline{A}}$ can no longer communicate with site B, there are two possible causes for that: